-WALLACE: nbsp; President Obama trying to strike the right balance between security and privacy in the wake of the Edward Snowden leaks.
+WALLACE: President Obama trying to strike the right balance between security and privacy in the wake of the Edward Snowden leaks.

 And it's time now for our Sunday group: Brit Hume, Fox News senior political analyst.
 We welcome Robert Costa of The Washington Post.
 Kimberly Strassel from The Wall Street Journal.
 And Fox News political analyst, Juan Williams.

 Well, Brit, the president -- I think it's fair to say -- was trying to find some middle ground between the intelligence community on the one hand and a civil liberties folks on the other hand.
 What side should be happier with what he ended up deciding?

 BRIT HUME, FOX NEWS SENIOR POLITICAL ANALYST: I think the intelligence folks should be happy.
 He trimmed the program at its edges, as you heard General Hayden describe.
 He did not dismantle it, nor did he really propose to dismantle it.
 Now, he does have central idea of moving all this metadata stored by the NSA to some other site, not clear if he can pull that off.
 Nobody really knows where to put it, the phone companies don't want it.